chrisandrews1012/Birthday-Paradox/README.md

 ## Approach

 Each person in the simulated group is modeled as a node in an undirected graph, with edges drawn between any two people who share a birthday.
-That linkage structure makes the paradox visible — you can watch the network of shared birthdays form and densify as group size increases, rather than just reading a percentage.
+That linkage structure makes the paradox visible.
+You can watch the network of shared birthdays form and densify as group size increases, rather than just reading a percentage.

 Two visualizations run in parallel: